 South Carolina can be a land of mystery and history if you look hard enough.
 Swamps, marshes, coastal areas shrouded in fog, old buildings fallen to ruins long ago, are some of the subjects I found in my travels through the South Carolina Low Country.

 LAS VEGAS IN INFRARED

 I had been to Las Vegas many times, but never was very interested in photographing there.
-But on one trip out west, I decided to take some shots on my newly infrared modified camera.
+But on one trip out west, I decided to take some shots on my newly infrared modified digital camera.
 The fantasy effect that the infrared portion of the spectrum adds to the already fantastical architecture really inspired me to pursue this further and to complete the project over several trips.

 ON THE ROAD: STRUCTURES